badges/shields/doc/server-secrets.md

 Bitbucket badges use basic auth.
 Provide a username and password to give your self-hosted Shields installation access to a private Bitbucket Server instance.

+### Discord

+Using a token for Dicsord is optional but will allow higher API rates.

+- `DISCORD_BOT_TOKEN` (yml: `discord_bot_token`)

+Register an application in the [Discord developer console](https://discord.com/developers).
+To obtain a token, simply create a bot for your application.

 ### Drone

 - `DRONE_ORIGINS` (yml: `public.services.drone.authorizedOrigins`)